 It’s common knowledge that colder temperatures can impact the curing of coatings.
 To achieve the optimum performance properties of the coating, special attention to the manufacturer’s application guidelines is needed.

-Applications at colder temperatures, or below manufacturer’s recommendations, require experienced contractors who are familiar with CIM products.
+Applications at colder temperatures, or below the manufacturer’s recommendations, require experienced contractors who are familiar with CIM products.

 Smart tips for cold weather applications: